KIPAC/StatisticalMethods/doc/Stanford.md

 When you're finished, and your fork is up to date, submit a "pull request" from your fork to the base repository.
 This notifies us that you would like to merge your solutions into the base repository, which we can do after verifying that doing so is safe (e.g. no important files will be overwritten, which should be the case if you've followed these instructions).

 ## Final project

+Projects will be presented during the final class on March 16, and final written reports will be due on March 30.
+Students are encouraged to work in groups and, unlike homeworks, there will be only one presentation and one report per group.
+However, we expect the ambition of the project, and consequently the length of the presentation and write-up, to reflect the number of people working on it.